umbertozanovello/OpenStandard-CoilID/README.md

 > Open points:
 > - Do we want to leave all the standard in the README.md file?
 > - We have to discuss the final structure of the repo.
 I suggest to create a repository (e.g., OpenMRStandard) containing multiple sumbodules representing the different standards, like this one here.
 This would make the pair with the OpenConnector project...

 # MRI RF Coil Open Data Standard (MRCODatS)

 Magnetic resonance imaging (MRI) scanners are designed to accommodate different radio frequency (RF) coils depending on the region of the body being imaged and other scan requirements.
 The scanner must therefore be able to identify the type of coil that is connected, its capabilities and operating parameters.
 In the past this function was implemented using incompatible, vendor-specific proprietary protocols that typically identify the coil with a unique code which is then associated with a specific data file on the scanner.
 In addition to being a closed, proprietary approach, it is also prone to accidental mismatching, spoofing (intentionally presenting a code belonging to another coil), missing data files, or other errors.
-...
-An open standard data format and transmission protocol are needed to allow the scanner to identify an RF coil's information.
+An open standard data format and transmission protocol are needed to allow the scanner to identify an RF coil's information consistently across different platforms.

 ## Interconnection Model

 This open standard follows the spirit of the Open Systems Interconnection ([OSI](https://en.wikipedia.org/wiki/OSI_model)) model and is divided into layers as follows:
- - **Physical Layer**: It covers storage device, connection sensor, operating voltages and communication bus.
+ - **Physical Layer**: It covers the storage device, connection sensor, operating voltages and communication bus.
- - **Communication Layer**: It covers communication protocol connecting the scanner with the RF coil.
+ - **Communication Layer**: It covers the communication protocol connecting the scanner with the RF coil.
- - **Data Layer**: It covers format and integrity of the stored data.
+ - **Data Layer**: It covers the format and integrity of the stored data.

 ### Physical Layer